project-SIMPLE/SIMPLE-Unity-Plugin/Documentation~/tutorial/02-gama-model-preparation.md

 render the experiment.

 ## In GAMA
-### Unity Linker

-A Unity-compatible experiment normally defines a species that extends `abstract_unity_linker`.

 Open the target VR-model in GAMA.
+For explanations on how to install the Simple Unity Plugin; follow [this link](https://doc.project-simple.eu/gama/installation).

 ![Open a new GAMA tab](../images/tutorial/02-gama-new-tab.png)